 About 45 minutes north of Santa Fe, Taos is an even smaller mountain town known for its skiing and off-grid living called “Earthships”.
 We only were able to spend a day here but it’s well worth the short drive from Santa Fe.

 Taos definitely has more of a “spiritual” vibe than anywhere else in New Mexico – all sorts of crystal stores, street musicians, yoga studios, and all sorts of stuff like that.
-Reminded me a little of Sedona, AZ – just a bit smaller and not quite as nice.
+Reminded me a little of Sedona, AZ – just a bit smaller and not quite as uppity.
+Apparently this part of NM is huge with skiing and gets quite a bit of snow in the Winter.

 The Rio Grande Gorge Bridge is a must for sure – if you like photography it’s a great photo op and a stunning view.
 There are trails right along it too so you’re able to get some real hiking in as well close by.

-Shout out to Whataburger, this shit was amazing.
+Shout out to Whataburger, this shit was 🔥.